adellej/beans/settle/README.rst

 Package installation and usage
 ------------------------------

-Activate conda environment based on python 3.8 (or later) and requirements.txt in the root of beans repo, then do
+Activate conda environment based on python 3.8 (or later) and requirements.txt in the root of beans repo

+    # remove existing environment if needed - to start from scratch

+    conda remove -n settle-3.8 --all

+    # create blank conda environment (has numpy in it by defeult now with python 3.8)

+    conda create --name settle-3.8 python==3.8

+    conda activate settle-3.8

+then do

     cd settle